S2W – Import Shopify to WooCommerce

 *This option only works if your blogs are imported since version 1.0.9

-Choose to import some specific products from Shopify to WooCommerce with the Import products by ID option.
-You just need to enter Shopify product IDs and click Import.
+You can import from Shopify to WooCommerce with ID option.
+You just need to enter Shopify IDs and click Import.

 Import Products by CSV